Kondli

-New Kondli is a census town in East Delhi District of the National Capital Territory of Delhi, India.
+Kondli is a village, census town and constituency situated of East Delhi district of the National Capital Territory of Delhi, India.

 Demographics

 Kondli is a village on the outskirts of Trans-Yamuna region of Delhi, India.
-It is situated near UP border alongside Vasundhra Enclave and Kondli.
+It is situated near UP border alongside Vasundhra Enclave and kondli.
 It is very well connected to Noida, Ghaziabad and rest of the Delhi.